Setting up as a mobile hairdresser is a smart and easy way to develop your client base and build a business without the pressure of major overheads.

 You may already have several people who would already be willing to join you.

 If not, think about how many staff you need, be honest with yourself too, it is tempting to think you can do everything yourself, but by having premises and opening hours, holidays and time off becomes much more problematic in comparison to your previous mobile operation, the last thing you want is for your new business to become a burden.

 A half-way house from taking on paid employees could be renting a chair, under this type of arrangement the stylist would be self-employed and remunerated by a share of their client fees and product sales.
-(More on this in our article – Everything you need to know about renting a chair)
+(More on this in our article – 8 Things you MUST know about Renting a Chair!)GET A QUOTE

 #5 Fixtures and Fittings